Mehul2044/Algorithms/README.md

 2.Crypt Arithmetic Problem by the concepts of constraint satisfaction in Python.

 3.To convert CFG to CNF form in Java and also testing the membership of a given string in the grammar using CYK algorithm.

+4.To understand and implement how fragments and payload are handled and how the routes for the fragments are determined using Shortest Path ALgorithm